Mohammed Ben Sulayem: Racing career

 Ben Sulayem competed in the Middle East Rally Championship driving for Toyota and Ford.
 He won his first title in 1986 with a Toyota Celica and went on to win six consecutive titles through to 1991.
 In 1994, he won his seventh title with a Ford Escort RS Cosworth.
 From 1996 to 2002, Ben Sulayem won a further seven titles with Ford, making him the most successful driver in the championship with over 60 wins and 14 titles (both the records have since been broken by Nasser Al-Attiyah).

 Administrative career

 In 2005, Ben Sulayem became the President of the Emirates Motorsports Organization, the representative of the UAE in FIA.
 In 2008, he was elected as a Vice President for sport and a member of the FIA World Motor Sport Council, and he was key to organizing the first Abu Dhabi Grand Prix in 2009.
 In 2012, he was among the founding members and chairman of FIA sub-region of Arab Council of Touring and Automobile Clubs.

 In June 2013, he was appointed as the chairman of the new Motor Sport Development Task Force set up by the FIA to build a ten-year plan for the sport's global development.
 In December 2021, he was appointed as the FIA President succeeding Jean Todt.

 FIA president

 In December 2021, Ben Sulayem was appointed as FIA President, succeeding Jean Todt.

-He will stand unopposed for reelection in December 2025.
+He stood unopposed for reelection in December 2025 and won another four-year mandate.
+No other candidates were allowed to run, due to an FIA technicality.
+All candidates for president were required to name a potential vice-president from each of the FIA global regions.
+However, there was only one accredited vice-presidential pick from South America, Fabiana Ecclestone, who supported Ben Sulayem.
+This meant all other candidates were blocked from running in the election.

+The process is currently under litigation and an initial court hearing is set for 16 February 2026.